 Compaction is the process of pressing soil particles together to reduce the space between them.

-Compaction of topsoil can have a significant impact on crop yield while compaction of the subsoil affects a range of soil ecosystem services (including crop yield).
+Compaction of topsoil can have a significant impact on crop yield while compaction of the subsoil has a range of benefits.

 In this blog, we’ll walk through everything you need to know about soil compaction and all the factors that impact it.